gagibran/udemy-complete-csharp-unity-game-developer-2d/csharp-notes-and-exercises/README.md

 [Here](https://github.com/ktaranov/naming-convention/blob/master/C%23%20Coding%20Standards%20and%20Naming%20Conventions.md) is a repository from [Konstantin Taranov](https://github.com/ktaranov) that condenses all of the conventions.

+[Namespaces](#namespaces), classes, [properties](#properties), methods, and fields are declared in PascalCase.

+Local variables, parameters, and constants use camelCase.

+Private fields use camelCase prefixed with an underscore.
+Example: `private string _customerName;`

+The [var](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/var) keyword, or **implicit typing**, should be used when the data type in a variable declaration is obvious.

 ## Namespaces

-They are containers for related classes.
+They are containers for related classes:

-They are declared using PascalCase:

 ```cs
 namespace HelloWorld